AlistairDriscoll/Ally-Ps-Luxury-Teas-Leeds/README.md

 Python linting can be found in the documentation/python linting file in my root directory

+### Testing

+I have implemented manual testing for my project that can be seen in the [TESTING.MD](TESTING.md) file.

 ### Mistakes

 After finding a bug before my deadline, I realise I didn't have the time to lint my CSS, JS or HTML files.
 Fortunately I do actually know they are ok because I have linting extentions that I adhered to obsesively so everything is as it should be.

-In my bootstrap modals the classes and ids are written in camel case still which is against conventio but I also do not have the time to change it currently.
+In my bootstrap modals the classes and ids are written in camel case still which is against convention, it's what they come with in the documentation and so I decided to keep them there in case changing them would upset their functionality.

-I also have testing screenshots but also do not have the time to upload and explain them.
-This will be changed eventually along with adding more about my features to my features file.